kingisaac95/chat-app/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request to branch `dev`

-## License

-The MIT License (MIT).
-Please see [License File](https://github.com/kingisaac95/chat-app/blob/master/LICENSE) for more information.

 <sup>1</sup> Nkata means chat/dicuss in Igbo language

 Built with :heart: